If your trial is blinded a randomisation list (or code list) will be used to link randomisation codes to treatments.

 Next you should add some investigator accounts for each site so that randomisations can be performed by the sites.
 You do this through the user manager.

-If your trial has a code list and/or rescue list you should update the list to reflect the availability of treatment kits at each site.
+If your trial has a code list you should update the list to reflect the availability of treatment kits at each site.
 Randomisation cannot occur if there are no codes available at a site.

 Finally check the specification page and randomisation form and report any discrepancies or errors to Sealed Envelope.